ArmishMunir/FYP-Delance/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Delance
+* Delance is a decentralized freelance plateform, where you can post a project/job, browse jobs, search jobs and bid upon existing projects.
+* You need to connect your metamask wallet to perform these operations.
+* Once you bid on the project, attach the summary and some files with the bid.
+* The employeer will choose from the list of bids.
+* Project Owner has the option to see all the bids, and choose from them.
+* In case you get luck enough, that you bid got accepted.
+Then you'll be able to see this project in My Projects field.
+* After completing the project, you've an option to add the files.
+Once the owner made sure that the project is completed, you'll get you funds.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**